6

 The Sick Leave Bill 2022 will be published and begin its passage through the Houses of Oireachtas.
 It will come into effect as soon as it is enacted.

-To reduce the burden on businesses, this new law will be phased in over a four-year period.
+To reduce the burden on businesses, this new law will be phased in over four years.
 Employers will initially be required to offer three days of sick leave per year, rising to five days in 2024, seven days in 2025 and ten days in 2026.

 This pay will have to be a minimum of 70% of an employee’s normal wage, subject to a daily maximum of €110.
 This threshold can be adjusted through a ministerial order to keep it aligned with inflation or changes to incomes.
 Unions may negotiate for more via a collective agreement or if an employer already provides better sick leave benefits to an employee, they will not be obliged to comply with the statutory sick pay rules.
 Employees will be required to produce a medical certificate for each day of statutory sick leave they take.